360.859.9090 | 503.405.4300

 Why should I call professional pest control for spiders?

 Unlike insects, spiders don’t clean themselves by putting their legs in their mouth.
-This makes spider control very challenging for homeowners because also unlike insects, spiders do not ingest pesticides.
-Aspen uses a proven method which has been used successfully in the Northwest thousands of times to control spiders and remove their webs.
+This makes spider control very challenging for homeowners because, unlike insects, spiders do not ingest pesticides.
+Aspen uses a proven method that has been used successfully in the Northwest thousands of times to control spiders and remove their webs.

 Early intervention is crucial for spiders extermination

-Like many other pests, some spiders can reproduce quickly and often, resulting in hundreds of spiders, who will also eventually be able to reproduce quickly and often.
-This is why it’s crucial to call for professional assistance to moment you observe a spider infestation.
+Like many other pests, some spiders can reproduce quickly and often, resulting in hundreds of spiders that will eventually be able to multiply rapidly and repeatedly.
+This is why it’s crucial to call for professional assistance when you observe a spider infestation.
 The sooner you take this vital step, the sooner you can break this cycle and move on to things more deserving of your time and attention.

 Spider Treatment